-- 38 Where the available data do not support deriving a BLV, e.g. in the case of non-threshold - 39 carcinogens, a Biological Guidance Value (BGV) may be established.
-BGVs are often also called - 40 reference values.
-They represent the upper concentration of the chemical agent or one of its - 41 metabolites in any appropriate biological medium corresponding to a certain percentile - 42 (generally the 90th or 95th percentile) in a defined reference population.
-It is preferred to use - 43 a non-occupationally exposed population of a working age as defined reference population, but - in practice this may not be possible.
-(SCOEL 2017, SCOEL 2014). - 45 A value exceeding the BGV suggests occupational exposure and might require attention to
+Where the available data do not support deriving a BLV, for example, in the case of non-threshold carcinogens, a Biological Guidance Value (BGV) may be established.
+BGVs are often also called reference values.
+They represent the upper concentration of the chemical agent or one of its metabolites in any appropriate biological medium corresponding to a certain percentile (generally the 90th or 95th percentile) in a defined reference population.
+It is preferred to use a non-occupationally exposed population of a working age as defined reference population, but in practice this may not be possible (SCOEL 2017, SCOEL 2014).